DavidBoja/greedy-grid-search/README.md

 We address these problems by:
 1. Creating a simple baseline model that outperforms most state-of-the-art learning-based methods
-3. Creating a novel 3D registration benchmark FAUST-partial based on the FAUST dataset
+3. Creating a novel 3D registration benchmark FPv1 (called FAUST-partial in the paper) based on the FAUST dataset

 ## Data
 #### 3DMatch